William Simpson Fine Arts Series

 William Blizard Gallery

-This student exhibition will showcase the work of graduating master’s students in art therapy as well as undergraduate students’ work from the studio arts classes.
-Pieces will include painting, drawing, photography, sculpture, graphic design, computer graphics, video installation, mixed media, and ceramics.
+This student exhibition will showcase the work of graduating master’s students in Art Therapy as well as undergraduate students’ work from the studio arts classes.
+Pieces will include painting, drawing, photography, sculpture, graphic design, computer graphics, mixed media, and ceramics.

 Dance Performance